 Tools that simply record everything a mobile user sees on their screen are not only flawed by the lack of flexibility mentioned above, but because they also elevate the risk of collecting sensitive user data.

-Leading DXI platforms circumvent this risk by using a privacy-first recording model in which elements of the app that are marked for exclusion are entirely excluded from recording, rather than being redacted after the fact.
+Leading DXI platforms circumvent this risk by using a privacy-first capture model in which elements of the app that are marked for exclusion are entirely excluded from capture, rather than being redacted after the fact.

 A balance between performance and bandwidth